holistics/holistics-python/README.md

-Holistics Python API - Export data from QueryReport
+Holistics Python API
 =========================
-This API is made to help python user export data from QueryReport of Holistics.io, save as DataFrame object or .CSV file
+This Module is made to help python user export data from QueryReport of Holistics.io, save as DataFrame object or .CSV file

 A simple way to use Holistics API:
 ```